yykwan/Projects/README.md

-# Small-Projects Repo
+# Side Projects Repo
-- Just some small projects that I've worked on
+- Just some fun side projects that I've worked on
 - Code may or may not work :)